Ford Supercars teams set for further Gen3 parity meeting - Speedcafe

 Ford Supercars teams are set to meet today over the subject of Gen3 parity, for the second time in a matter of days.

-As revealed by Speedcafe.com, the Blue Oval squads held talks on the Saturday of the Formula 1 Australian Grand Prix weekend.
+As revealed by Speedcafe, the Blue Oval squads held talks on the Saturday of the Formula 1 Australian Grand Prix weekend.

 By then, two races had been won by Chevrolet Camaros and the Bowties would go on to sweep the four sprints, with the one bright spot for Ford being Anton De Pasquale’s pole position in the first qualifying session at Albert Park.